 The relative strength index (RSI) is a momentum oscillator that predicts the future direction of the forex market over a period of time.
 Short-term traders, such as day traders and scalpers, can shorten the default settings of the RSI to monitor just minutes at a time, in order the best entry and exit points.
 Measuring momentum is useful within the forex market for traders to find a suitable strategy for the current environment.

-Traders should consider scalping major currency pairs such as the EUR/USD, GBP/USD and AUD/USD, as well as minor currency pairs including the AUD/GBP.
-This is because they will be dipping in and out of the market very frequently and these currencies have the highest trade volumes and the tightest spreads to minimise losses.
+Although there is no 'best currency pair' for scalping, some popular choices include major currency pairs such as the EUR/USD, GBP/USD and AUD/USD, as well as minor currency pairs including the AUD/GBP.
+This is because traders will be dipping in and out of the market very frequently and these currencies have the highest trade volumes and the tightest spreads to minimise losses.
 The tighter the spread, the fewer the number of pips the rate has to move before your trade is in profit.
 However, some more experienced traders may prefer to scalp minor or exotic pairs, which generally have higher volatility than the major currency pairs but carry greater risks.

 The forex market can be volatile and instead of showing small price fluctuations, it can occasionally collapse or change direction entirely.
 This requires the scalper to think with immediate effect on how to ensure that the position does not incur too many losses, and that the subsequent trades make up for any losses with greater profits.
 Other risks of scalping include entering and exiting the trade too late.
 Volatile price movements between currency pairs are frequent and if the market starts going against your open position, it can be difficult to close the trade quickly enough before losing capital.
 The use of a high amount of leverage is also very risky.
 Forex margins can help to boost profits if scalpers are successful, however, they can also magnify losses if the trades are poorly executed.